Ackee-Blockchain/school-of-solana/2.lesson/README.md

 ## Borrowing

 When a function transfers its control over a variable/value to another function temporarily, for a while, it is called borrowing.
-This is achieved by passing a reference to the variable **_(& var_name)_** rather than passing the variable/value itself to the function.
+This is achieved by passing a reference to the variable (eg. `& var_name`) rather than passing the variable/value itself to the function.

 ### The Rules of References